frcdesign/FRCDesign.org/docs/design-guide/stage2/2B-basicShooter.md

     The moment of inertia of the flywheel system is important for maintaining consistent speeds throughout contact with a gamepiece or multiple gamepieces.
 It refers to the flywheel's resistance to changes in rotational motion; while adding more mass can take more time to spin up, it decreases the recovery time (the amount of time to reach a target speed immediately following a shot).
 A balance must be achieved between the moment of inertia and spin-up time (independent of desired wheel speed).

     The preferred choice for motors is typically two CIM class brushless motors, which balance torque, speed, and thermal efficiency without needing excessive gearing.
-The combined torque of your shooter motors is important to maximize to keep spin-up and recovery times low, which is why we're using 2 Kraken X60 motors, the CIM-class brushless motors with the most stall torque today.
-In 2020, Falcon 500s would have been used instead, as the Kraken X60s were not out yet.
+The combined torque of your shooter motors is important to maximize to keep spin-up and recovery times low, which is why we're using 2 Kraken X60 motors, however this could be swapped to any CIM class brushless motor with similar results.
+Just make sure to account for RPM differences properly.

     A good gear ratio should allow us to spin up to speed quickly while allowing it to hit the maximum speed needed for a the distance you want to shoot from.
-The ratio needed is also heavily impacted by the diameter of the wheels; a larger wheel needs less angular speed than a smaller wheel.
+The ratio needed is also heavily impacted by the diameter of the wheels; a larger wheel needs less rpm than a smaller wheel.
 For instance, a 2-inch wheel at 3000 RPM matches a 4-inch wheel at 1500 RPM in effective speed.

     A fantastic tool to help you decide your gear ratio is [https://www.reca.lc/flywheel](https://www.reca.lc/flywheel).
 Given a set of information, it calculates spin-up time, recovery time, and estimated projectile speed.
 You can mess with the target shooter rpm, ratio, and flywheel mass (the flywheels they refer to are the brass wheels added to increase the moment of inertia of the system) to try to optimize the spin-up time and recovery time, while keeping the projectile speed above around 12 m/s (for this game).
 For this shooter, [these calculations](https://www.reca.lc/flywheel?currentLimit=%7B%22s%22%3A40%2C%22u%22%3A%22A%22%7D&efficiency=90&flywheelMomentOfInertia=%7B%22s%22%3A24.688%2C%22u%22%3A%22in2%2Albs%22%7D&flywheelRadius=%7B%22s%22%3A4%2C%22u%22%3A%22in%22%7D&flywheelRatio=%7B%22magnitude%22%3A1%2C%22ratioType%22%3A%22Reduction%22%7D&flywheelWeight=%7B%22s%22%3A3.086%2C%22u%22%3A%22lbs%22%7D&motor=%7B%22quantity%22%3A2%2C%22name%22%3A%22Kraken%20X60%2A%22%7D&motorRatio=%7B%22magnitude%22%3A1.33333%2C%22ratioType%22%3A%22Reduction%22%7D&projectileRadius=%7B%22s%22%3A2%2C%22u%22%3A%22in%22%7D&projectileWeight=%7B%22s%22%3A5%2C%22u%22%3A%22oz%22%7D&shooterMomentOfInertia=%7B%22s%22%3A16.056%2C%22u%22%3A%22in2%2Albs%22%7D&shooterRadius=%7B%22s%22%3A4%2C%22u%22%3A%22in%22%7D&shooterTargetSpeed=%7B%22s%22%3A3000%2C%22u%22%3A%22rpm%22%7D&shooterWeight=%7B%22s%22%3A2.007%2C%22u%22%3A%22lbs%22%7D&useCustomFlywheelMoi=0&useCustomShooterMoi=0) were done and a 4:3 reduction was decided upon for the 4 inch shooter wheels and two 4 inch brass flywheels.

     !!!
 Note
         Reductions or upductions are usually done with belts as they can maintain high speeds without maintenance and you can perform the ratio across a distance easily with the ratio between the pulleys.
 It's important to try to use pulleys larger than 24 teeth and keep the tooth engagement of the pulleys high to maximize energy transfer without wear (this is especially important to consider when using a double-sided belt run).

     Though there are some calculations that can be made, they are complicated.
 The exit angle can be estimated pretty easily, and should be dependent on the field element that is being shot into and the range you're shooting from.
 If you pick an average distance you're most likely to be shooting a lot from (from game analysis and game strategy), you can create an arc to the goal and estimate the exit angle to get the desired arc.
+If your shooter is a fixed angle make sure to prototype the exit angle on realistic field elements.

 ???
 Concept "Contact Time and Compression (Energy Transfer)"